ml-tooling/ml-workspace/README.md

 ### File Sharing

 The workspace has a feature to share any file or folder with anyone via a token-protected link.
-To share data via link, select any file or folder from the Jupyter directory tree and click on the share button as shown in the following screenshot:
+To share data via a link, select any file or folder from the Jupyter directory tree and click on the share button as shown in the following screenshot:

 <img style="width: 100%" src="https://github.com/ml-tooling/ml-workspace/raw/master/docs/images/features/file-sharing-open.png"/>